ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 [ 127 -128 -127 -126  -56]
 ```

-If we type cast a integer smaller than the min int8 no. (-128), then the smaller integers will start from the largest int8 no. (127).
+If we type cast a integer smaller than the min int8 no. (-128), then the next integers will start from the largest int8 no. (127).
 ```python
 import numpy as np
 #The min limit for int8 is -128